 - Infrastructure, Tools, Technology

-Content Strategy Assessment Methodology and Process
+Information and Content Strategy Assessment Methodology and Process

-The content strategy assessment serves a purpose similar to an annual financial audit conducted by accounting firms on the organization’s financial records, operating procedures and other areas that affect business risk and government compliance.
+The information and content strategy assessment serves a purpose similar to an annual financial audit conducted by accounting firms on the organization’s financial records, operating procedures and other areas that affect business risk and government compliance.